bling/dotvim/README.md

 *  [syntastic](https://github.com/scrooloose/syntastic) awesome syntax checking for a variety of languages
 *  [bufferline](https://github.com/bling/vim-bufferline) simple plugin which prints all your open buffers in the command bar
 *  [indent-guides](https://github.com/nathanaelkane/vim-indent-guides) vertical lines
+*  [signify](https://github.com/mhinz/vim-signify) adds + and - to the signs column when changes are detected to source control files (supports git/hg/svn)
+*  [delimitmate](https://github.com/Raimondi/delimitMate) automagically adds closing quotes and braces
+*  [startify](https://github.com/mhinz/vim-startify) gives you a better start screen

+# and even more plugins

-*  and a whole lot more...check the `vimrc` for the full list
+*  the `vimrc` has over 50 plugins sourced

 ## credits